jtherrmann/lisp-in-c/README.md

 # Lisp in C

-This project began as my first attempt to write an interpreter.
-The language is inspired by various dialects of Lisp, particularly Scheme.
+This was my first attempt to write any sort of interpreter.
+I was very new to Lisp and I wanted to figure out most of the implementation on my own, so there are some rough parts.
+For example, function application is built directly into `eval` because I did not know about `apply`.
+At some point I may write another Lisp interpreter in order to improve my understanding of the fundamentals.

 ## Contents